-I’ve spoken to several jewelry and luxury retailers lately and I’ve also been commenting about luxury sales and how things need to change for these retailers.
+I’ve spoken to several pawnbrokers and jewelry retailers lately and I’ve also been commenting about luxury sales and how things need to change for these retailers.

-I’ve condensed several points into this post with my seven tips to make your jewelry store more profitable.
+I’ve condensed several points into this post with my seven tips to make your retail store more profitable.

 Approach with fresh eyes.